PatrickWu84/FoodTruckFinder/README.md

 a dining hall object.
 Each dining hall object had general fields like name and address and was connected to a list of dining day objects.
 The dining day objects corresponded to the dining hall's unique hours and statuses on each day of the week.
 Then, each dining day object also contains a list of day part objects which contains info about the dining hall's hours during each part of the day.
 This information is then displayed along with a picture of the dining hall in a RecylerView.

-Throughout the process, I mainly referred to online documentation and some YouTube tutorials whenever I encountered concepts I was unfamiliar with or got stuck.

-Design-wise, my main goal was just to not make the project look super ugly.
-I definitely spent more of my time working out the logic and learning how to implement new features instead of thinking about the style.
-However, I like design a lot so if I had more time I would want to make it look nicer.
-I basically just followed the screenshots that were given in the write-up.

-#### Some notes:
-- The project is named "justfoodtrucks" but this is not accurate.
-At first I thought I would only have time for the food trucks part.
-I didn't want to go through the hassle of all the steps to rename the project.
-- There's a good amount of information that I processed which I didn't utilize, especially with the dining halls.
-If given more time, I wanted to make the dining halls also clickable, similar to the food trucks so that information like the address address and weekly schedule could be displayed.
-I also would add some sort of sorting/filtering feature because currently, the dining halls are just in the order they were given in the original file.
-- I think I probably could have implemented the user location feature in a better way.
-I ran into a lot of bugs when doing this part and spent the most time on it.
-I think got it working but it still can be a bit buggy sometimes.
-I thought there should be a way to pass the user location directly into the fragments, but I couldn't figure that out so I ended up having a new ViewPageAdapter being set up each time the location is updated.
-I would definitely focus on figuring this out with more time.